davetron5000/ruby-style/README.md

 #### For a base class with abstract methods, include the methods in the base class and have them raise.

-Why? _This gives you a single place to document the methods subclasses are expected to implement, and ensures that, at least at runtime, they *are* implemented_
+Why? _This gives you a single place to document which methods subclasses are expected to implement, and ensures that, at least at runtime, they **are** implemented_

 #### Avoid instantiating classes inside other classes.
 Prefer dependency injection and default parameter values.